Volunteering

 Internships

 National Wildlife Refuges in North Carolina offer a variety of internships.
-The primary purposes of the intern program are to identify potential employees for the National Wildlife Refuge System and to introduce potential employees to the National Wildlife Refuge System.
+The primary purposes of the intern program are to introduce students and young professionals to work in wildlife conservation and the National Wildlife Refuge System.
 For this reason, internships are usually filled by college students or recent graduates.
-Interns provide a valuable work force for these refuges.
 Having an interest or goal of future employment with the U.S. Fish and Wildlife Service is not a requirement for those applying to be refuge interns.
-Interns live in housing provided by the refuge.

 The refuge’s intern program provides unique experiences for college students and graduates geared towards careers in the environmental sciences.
 This internship is an opportunity to work & gain experience in many aspects of national wildlife refuge national wildlife refuge